 Rhode Island College is a member of The Common Application group.
-Undergraduate degree candidates who have been dismissed for academic reasons or who have withdrawn and taken courses at another institution, must submit a completed Common Application and RIC Supplement accompanied by a fifty-dollar nonrefundable application fee to the Office of Undergraduate Admissions.
-Students may apply online or download a copy of application materials at www.commonapp.org.
-Application deadlines are August 1 for fall semester enrollment and November 15 for spring semester enrollment
+Undergraduate degree candidates who have been dismissed for academic reasons or who have withdrawn and taken courses at another institution, must submit a completed Common Application accompanied by a fifty-dollar nonrefundable application fee to the Office of Undergraduate Admissions.
+Students may apply online at www.commonapp.org.
+Application deadlines are August 1 for fall semester enrollment and November 15 for spring semester enrollment.